 Uniform: Air Force uniforms are furnished for free.
 Uniforms include physical training clothing, Air Force jackets, shirts, pants, shoes, socks, etc. Some of the uniform items are required to be returned at the end of the school year or the student may be charged a fee.
 The Air Force uniform will be worn once a week after it has been issued.
-Students are expected to maintain Air Force grooming standards when wearing the uniform.
+Students are expected to maintain Air Force grooming standards when wearing the uniform, which includes maintaining hair standards.